dolittle/Studio/Source/DevTool/README.md

 ## Todo

-* Add default Portal layout with navigation structure and iframe setup - leverage deep-linking support
-  * Template should have a default landing page with a couple of graphs on it
+* BUG: Render files after adding microservice

+* Restart a running process
+* Restart a running container

 * BUG: Inconsistent URLs - Portals API and GraphQL is served on /api/portal and /portal/graphql - while DevCentral assumes without the prefix for a portal

+* BUG: Clean up event listeners: ] (node:46930) MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
+11 log-message listeners added to [EventEmitter].
+Use emitter.setMaxListeners() to increase limit
+* BUG: Navigating from "Home" directly to a Microservice will not show all Microservice details (Identifier, name, version)

-* BUG: Swagger iFrame is empty till we resize or gets a render somehow...
+* BUG: Swagger iFrame is empty till we resize or gets a re-render somehow...
 * BUG: When navigating from a Microservice to an Application - it doesn't fire state changes like title / navigation / toolbar (see Vanir - route change)
 * BUG: Make sure we fill / stretch the acrylic in layout when toolbar and/or navigation is not visible
 * BUG: Title flickers from not set to actual title